plone/training/angular/angular.rst

 The resulting bundle is generated in the ``./dist`` folder.

-It is just a set of static files, it can be served by any HTTP server.
+It is just a set of static files and can be served by any HTTP server.

 Let's say we deploy it on http://example.com and we use Nginx to serve the files.